What is antispoofing?

 Antispoofing is a technique for identifying and dropping packets that have a false source address.

-Spoofed packets can be detected by setting up rules on a firewall, router or other network gateway that examines incoming packets.
-For example, if the rule is to filter out packets that have conflicting source addresses, a packet that shows a source address from the internal network will be automatically dropped because internal packets are never filtered by outside-facing interfaces.
+Spoofed network packets are detected based on rules set up on a network gateway, such as a firewall or router.
+For example, a rule can be configured to use ingress filtering to single out packets that have conflicting source IP addresses.
+Packets that show a source address from the internal network will be automatically dropped because internal packets are never filtered by outside-facing interfaces.